East Turkestan independence movement: Chinese government view

 The government of the People's Republic of China considers all support for the East Turkestan independence movement to fall under the definitions of "terrorism, extremism, and separatism".
-Xinjiang has made great economic strides, building up its infrastructure, improving its education system and increasing the average life expectancy.

 In a 2014 speech, CCP general secretary Xi Jinping argued that the dissolution of the Soviet Union demonstrated that economic development alone would not prevent separatism in Xinjiang.
 He elaborated “In recent years, Xinjiang has grown very quickly and the standard of living has consistently risen, but even so, ethnic separatism and terrorist violence have still been on the rise.
 This goes to show that economic development does not automatically bring lasting order and security.”